TheJoboReal/Noter/Reguleringsteknik/Noter/Full Order Observer.md

 For at undgå at systemet bliver fucked, skal polerne ligge 5-7 gange længere væk fra

+![[Pasted image 20240419093350.png]]For the observer based control to be closer to the state feedback.
+Place the $A+LC$ poles further to the left in the $s$-plane.

 #### Observable Cannonical form
 ![[Pasted image 20240419090127.png]]
 ![[Pasted image 20240419090134.png]]